Jomarrrrr/oha2-it265-002/docs/dev-log-week-3.md

 #### Progress
 - **What I accomplished**:
-  - Just sohme ideas where sohme types of players can use spaces to hmogve across certain spaces and defeatingv enehmies gvigves different rewards
+  - Just some ideas where some types of players can use spaces to move across certain spaces and degeating enemies gives different rewards
 - **Challenges faced**:
   -N/a
 - **Solutions**: